Century of Crisis: Books 1 – 4

 Ambrose was a very rigid protector of the Catholic church.
 When Theodosius punished some Catholic radicals for burning a Jewish synagogue, Ambrose came to their protection.
 Theodosius backed down, probably marking the first time that a bishop won a political victory of this magnitude over an emperor.

-It was not a decision that anyone made lightly, but he was not the only person who faced it.
-Some decided one way, and some decided the other way.
+It was not a decision that anyone made lightly.
+Some decided one way, and some decided another way.
 The repercussions of these decisions lasted for an entire millennium.